Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Introduction

 In this paper we present a functional changepoint method that accounts for the amplitude and phase variability.
-We demonstrate that we account for this variability in two different ways, utilizing the appropriate fPCA \citep{tucker:2013,lee:2017} or utilizing a fully functional approach similar to \cite{aue:2018} where the mean is computed using the Karcher mean under the Fisher-Rao Metric \citep{srivastava2016functional}.
-This metric which we will call \textit{elastic} is a proper distance and invariant to random warping.
-Through this we can separate out the amplitude and phase variability for subsequent changepoint analysis.
-Therefore, we are able to find changepoints where the underlying mean changes in amplitude, phase, or a combination of both.
+We demonstrate two different approaches for changepoint detection in this setting:: 1) by utilizing the appropriate fPCA \citep{tucker:2013,lee:2017} or 2) by utilizing a fully functional approach similar to \cite{aue:2018} where the mean is computed using the Karcher mean under the Fisher-Rao metric \citep[][and described later]{srivastava2016functional}.
+This Fisher-Rao metric is a proper distance and is \textit{elastic} (that is, it is invariant to random warping).
+Through this metric we separate out the amplitude and phase variability for subsequent changepoint analysis.
+This allows for the identification of changepoints where the underlying mean changes in amplitude, phase, or a combination of both.
+We evaluate performance in two simulation studies, showing that the proposed test statistics properly identify changes and perform appropriately under the null hypothesis.